 Sometimes called flat ground, a straight edge is the most common, and is formed by grinding the blade in a straight line so it tapers to form a razor sharp edge.

 Granton edge knives feature hollowed out sections running along both sides of the blade.
-When slicing meat, the grooves fill with fat and juices, which permits more contact between the meat and blade.
+When slicing meat, the grooves create a small air space between the product being cut and the knife to ease slicing.
 Granton edge knives are often preferred when slicing thin portions of poultry, roasts, or ham.

 Serrated edge knives may also be referred to as wavy or scalloped edge.
 Serrated edge knives feature teeth along the blade edge, which easily penetrate the tough outer crust or skin of the product being cut while protecting the soft inner part from tearing.
 Serrated edge knives are ideal for cutting bread and fruit.